odewahn/prompter/docs/index.md

 # prompter

-prompter is a utility for managing common activities when processing large amounts of text with an LLM.
+Prompter is a tool for scripting text transformations with OpenAI.

 ![Prompter](images/browser.png)